Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 She pictured her picturing her son in jail.

-"I thought, 'I'm a mother of two boys,' " Alice recalled.
+"I thought, 'I'm a mother of two boys,' " Evans recalled.
 "I thought, 'Imagine.
 Just imagine what she is going through.
 Imagine a child has been with you for nine months.
 I don't know.
 I don't know'."

-She had Maria's phone number.
+She had Taheb's phone number.
 She did not want to be intrusive, but she did not want to be cold.

 So she texted her - "Maria, our prayers are with you and your family as well" - and thought about what else she could do.

-Over on Wildflower Court, Mickey Norris was conferring with the other board members about Maria's request to attend the meeting.
+Over on Wildflower Court, Norris was conferring with the other board members about Taheb's request to attend the meeting.

 He worried it might descend into a "bash Maria session".

-Someone else worried that neighbours would not feel free to ask certain questions if Maria were there, such as whether she had been involved in some way.
+Someone else worried that neighbours would not feel free to ask certain questions if Taheb were there, such as whether she had been involved in some way.

 Candace Caldwell listened.

 She was a teacher whose father used to make her debate him across the dinner table, always forcing her to take a position opposite her own opinion.
-She argued that Maria was a homeowner and had every right to be there.
+She argued that Taheb was a homeowner and had every right to be there.

 "It's not an invitation-only party," she said.
 "If we exclude her, what would stop someone from keeping us out next?"

-The board agreed, and one afternoon before the meeting, Candace walked the neighbourhood passing out fliers reminding people it was happening.
-At one house, a man standing in his yard told her that he thought Maria should leave Saddlebrook.
+The board agreed, and one afternoon before the meeting, Caldwell walked the neighbourhood passing out fliers reminding people it was happening.
+At one house, a man standing in his yard told her that he thought Taheb should leave Saddlebrook.

-"It's not safe for her," Candace recalled him saying.
+"It's not safe for her," Caldwell recalled him saying.

 He sounded so confident that she thought he probably assumed she agreed with him.

-"She owns the house," she told him sharply, and kept going, putting fliers in every mailbox including the one belonging to Maria, and when Sunday arrived, Candace said she felt nervous.
+"She owns the house," she told him sharply, and kept going, putting fliers in every mailbox including the one belonging to Taheb, and when Sunday arrived, Caldwell said she felt nervous.
 "Nervous to find out what kind of people we were," she would explain later.

-Mickey set out bottles of water and cookies on the breakfast bar, which opened to the living room, where two windows overlooked the community nature trail.
+Norris set out bottles of water and biscuits on the breakfast bar, which opened to the living room, where two windows overlooked the community nature trail.

 At 2pm, people began arriving.
-They sat on the couch and the love seat, on the 12 dining chairs and eight card-table chairs Mickey had brought up from the basement and angled toward the fireplace.
+They sat on the couch and the love seat, on the 12 dining chairs and eight card-table chairs Norris had brought up from the basement and angled toward the fireplace.

-More people kept arriving, including Maria.
+More people kept arriving, including Taheb.

-Recounting it later, Mickey said she arrived alone.
+Recounting it later, Norris said she arrived alone.

 She sat in a high-back chair by the breakfast bar, and as more people came they filled in all the chairs except the one next to her, which Jamie LaMore noticed when she arrived.